 This is the point where few people agree.
-Let me give you some figures to use, as a rough guide, and then I will give you some advice from personal experience.
+Let me give you some figures to use, as a rough guide, and then I will provide you with some advice from personal experience.
 The most common recommendation is to apply ice for 20 minutes every 2 hours for the first 48 to 72 hours.
-These figures are a good starting point, but remember they are only a guide.
-You must take into account that some people are more sensitive to cold than others are.
-Also, be aware that children and elderly people have a lower tolerance to ice and cold.
+These figures are a good starting point but remember they are only a guide.
+It would help if you consider that some people are more sensitive to cold than others are.
+Also, be aware that children and older people have a lower tolerance to ice and cold.

-Compression actually achieves two things.
+Compression achieves two things.
 Firstly, it helps to reduce both the bleeding and swelling around the injured area, and secondly, it provides support for the injured area.
-Simply use a wide, firm, elastic, compression bandage to cover the injured part.
+Use a wide, firm, elastic, compression bandage to cover the injured part.
 Make sure you bandage both above and below the injured area.

-Simply raise the injured area above the level of the heart at all possible times.
+Raise the injured area above the level of the heart at all times.
 This will further help to reduce the bleeding and swelling.

-If the injury is severe enough, it is important that you consult a professional physical therapist or a qualified sports doctor for an accurate diagnosis of the injury.
-With an accurate diagnosis, you can then move onto a specific rehabilitation program to reduce your injury time.
+If the injury is severe enough, you must consult a professional physical therapist or a qualified sports doctor for an accurate diagnosis of the injury.
+With an accurate diagnosis, you can then move on to a specific rehabilitation program to reduce your injury time.

-Before we finish up, there are a few things, which you must avoid during the first 24 to 72 hours after an injury.
+Before we finish up, there are a few things that you must avoid during the first 24 to 72 hours after an injury.
 Be sure to avoid any form of heat at the injury site.
-This includes heat lamps, heat creams, spars, Jacuzzi's and saunas.
-Avoid all movement, massage of the injured area and excessive alcohol, as these will increase the bleeding, swelling and pain of your injury.
+This includes heat lamps, heat creams, spars, Jacuzzi, and saunas.
+Avoid all movement, massage of the injured area, and excessive alcohol, as these will increase the bleeding, swelling, and pain of your injury.

 This article first appeared in: